opsone-ch/documentation/end_of_life.rst

 End-of-Life of Managed Servers
 ------------------------------

 End-of-Life dates of our Managed Servers reflect the release cycles of Debian and its End-of-Life dates.
-The respective End-of-Life date of a server is visible in the cockpit at any time during creation and operation.
+The respective End-of-Life date of a server is visible in the cockpit at any time during creation and operation and also on the `Managed Server Roadmap </managed_server.html#roadmap>`_.

 The following disadvantages occur when continuing to operate the managed server after the End-of-Life date: